google/codeworld/web/help/GuideUnit1.md

 something, but don't give it a name.
 But every definition has an expression inside, after the equal sign.
 So expressions are pretty important.

+### Functions ###

+One special kind of expression that you use a lot in CodeWorld is applying a *function*.
+A function is like a variable that still needs more information.
+You've already used a lot of functions:

+* `rectangle` is a function.
+It needs a width and a height, and makes a picture.
+* `light` is a function.
+It needs a color, and makes another color that's about the same, but lighter.
+* `drawingOf` is a function.
+It needs a picture, and makes a program to draw that picture.
+* `scaled` is a function.
+It needs a picture and two scaling factors, and makes a modified picture.

+As you've already seen, to apply a function, you can write the function name, then the extra information it needs (these are called *parameters*) in parentheses after it, with commas between them.

+### Nesting ###

+Remember how we used `rotated`?
+Here's a quick reminder:

+    program = drawingOf(diamond)
+    diamond = rotated(square, 45)
+    square  = rectangle(2, 2)

+Nice!
+However, naming everything like that can get tedious.
+If you have a simple shape, such as `rectangle(2, 2)`, you may not want to bother giving it a name.
+You can just describe the shape right where the name would go.

+Try it:

+    program = drawingOf(diamond)
+    diamond = rotated(rectangle(2, 2), 45)

+Or even:

+    program = drawingOf(rotated(rectangle(2, 2), 45))

+Careful, though!
+You can avoid avoid naming simple things, but if you nest too much, you get parentheses inside of parentheses inside of parentheses,  and pretty soon it's hard to tell what's going on!

+You can also nest other things besides pictures.
+Remember that `dark`, `light`, and `transparent` were functions that modify colors.
+But since `dark(red)` and `light(green)` are colors themselves, so you can use the same functions on them!
+Check out some of these colors:

+* `dark(dark(green))`
+* `translucent(light(blue))`

+### Numbers ###

+Nesting can be used for numbers, too.
+You can let the computer work out math for you on numbers, too.
+When you write math expressions, you can use `+` and `-` the way you normally would.
+To multiply, use `*`.
+To divide, use `/`.

+Check out this code:

+    program = drawingOf(design)
+    design  = rotated(rectangle(4, 0.2), 1 * 180 / 5)
+            & rotated(rectangle(4, 0.2), 2 * 180 / 5)
+            & rotated(rectangle(4, 0.2), 3 * 180 / 5)
+            & rotated(rectangle(4, 0.2), 4 * 180 / 5)
+            & rotated(rectangle(4, 0.2), 5 * 180 / 5)

+We could have written `36`, '72', '108', '144', and `180` (the answers to
+those math problems).
+But this way, it's very clear what we are doing: dividing 180 degrees into fifths, and then rotating a rectangle by each amount.
+And we don't have to worry about getting one of the answers wrong!

+Just like in math, you can use parentheses to group expressions, so `3 * (6 - 2)` is `3 * 4`, which is `12`.